lucascbeyeler/zimbra/README.md

 Features
 --------------

+* Run many times you want to apply the configuration - installatin only occur if the server has no Zimbra installed
 * Configuring SpamAssassin, Pyzor and Razor;
 * Configure a logo for your server - **WARNING**: [Read this article for more details about the logo](https://blog.zimbra.com/2015/09/change-login-app-logo-open-source-network-edition/);
 * Enable PolicyD service and web admin;